 - Different forms of narrative inquiry.

 - The importance of collaboration between researcher and participant.

 - How to conduct narrative inquiry including various examples such as: stories, interviews, life histories, journals, photography, and artefacts.

 - Self-narratives i.e. auto-ethnography

 - Ethical and practical issues to consider.

 Who will benefit

-This course will benefit participants who wish to advance their knowledge of qualitative research methods by exploring the benefits that narratives and stories offer as a method of inquiry in a range of applied and policy settings and contexts.
-This one-day course is designed to help participants become aware of narrative analysis and storytelling in qualitative research, and to practice some of the techniques involved.
-As well as providing a grounding in the principles and theories of narrative analysis, participants will gain hands-on experience of using the techniques of narrative inquiry and of conducting narrative analysis.
+This course will benefit participants who wish to advance their knowledge of qualitative research methods by exploring at a foundational level the benefits that narratives and stories offer as a method of inquiry in a range of applied and policy settings and contexts.
+This one-day course is designed to help participants become aware of narratives and storytelling in qualitative research, and to practice some of the techniques involved.
+As well as providing a grounding in the principles and theories, participants will gain hands-on experience of using various techniques of narrative inquiry.
 Some prior knowledge of qualitative research methods is advisable.